 Transition programme with secondary schools at the end of Year 6 in preparation for secondary school is particularly important and we work hard with the SEND team at secondary schools.
+We also work hard with our local nursery and pre-school, to ensure any children with existing SEND or some areas of concern are targeted and monitored.
 Pupils/students are aware of a key member of staff they can talk to who will listen to any concerns and act upon them if necessary.
 The Class teacher is the primary contact for parents / carers.